eea/eea.docker.plone.bise/README.md

 #### backend (Plone)

 Create a tag in this repo, it will build the Docker image.
-Docker image will be pushed here: https://hub.docker.com/r/eeacms/eea.docker.plone.bise/
+Docker image will be pushed here: https://hub.docker.com/r/eeacms/eea.docker.plone.bise/ by Jenkins jobs running here: https://ci.eionet.europa.eu/blue/organizations/jenkins/Build_on_tag%2Feea.docker.plone.bise/activity

 ## Quickstart for development